Battle of Dien Bien Phu: Disaster in the Central Highlands

-Following the fall of Dien Bien Phu the French high command gave the order for any isolated positions to be abandoned, to avoid another disaster.
+Following the battle there was a general lull across all fronts in Indochina.
+In mid June, the French high command gave the order for any isolated positions to be abandoned, to avoid another disaster.
 The area of concern was the isolated defensive positions in the Central Highlands at An Khe.
 Groupement Mobile No. 100 ("Group Mobile 100" or G.M.
 100) which included the elite veteran UN Bataillon de Corée was ordered to abandon the area and fall back to Pleiku, some 50 miles away over Route Coloniale 19.
 Code named opération Églantine, GM.100, however were hit in a series of deadly ambushes at the Battle of Mang Yang Pass, suffering heavy losses in men and vehicles by 29 June and the remnants struggled back to Pleiku.

 The French then needed to keep Route Coloniale 14 between Pleiku and Ban Mê Thuột open and withdraw the units posted there.
 Operation Myosotis (Forget-Me-Not) began - 'Groupement Mobile No. 42' (GM.42) in an armoured convoy was sent to relieve the units, but were ambushed at the Battle of Chu Dreh Pass on July 17, just four days before the armistice suffering further heavy losses and the almost complete destruction of Bataillon de Corée.